JJ/granada-off/text/university.md

-Finally, for a glimpse of he future, visit the gleaming and spanking new Biosanitary campus, which started to be used at the beginning of the first semester of the 2015-2016 course.
+Finally, for a glimpse of he future, visit the gleaming and spanking new Biosanitary campus, which started to be used at the beginning of the first semester of the 2015-2016 school year.
 It is white, it has high-rises, and the professors hated it and all but went on strike before being forced to occupy it: It was too far away from their private practices,